 11:00 am-Noon: Studio walk through

 1:00 pm: Departure

-Proceeds from the MCA Instructor/Student Exhibition and Sale – held annually in the Haystack campus Gateway gallery during the Workshop Weekend- will sustain the Gateway Scholarship Fund.
-Program instructors and students are invited to contribute artwork to the Exhibition, and may choose to donate 50% or 100% of sales.
-The Exhibition is open to the public for a reception on the Friday evening of the MCA Haystack Workshop Weekend; the next Instructor/Student Exhibition will be Friday, May 10, 2019 from 7-8:30pm in the Gateway Center.
+The MCA Instructor/Student Exhibition and Sale is held annually in the Haystack campus Gateway gallery during the Workshop Weekend.
+Program instructors and students are invited to contribute artwork to the Exhibition, and may choose to donate 50% or 100% of sales; donations benefit the MCA Gateway Scholarship Fund.
+The Exhibition is open to the public for a reception on the Friday evening of the MCA Haystack Workshop Weekend; the next Instructor/Student Exhibition will be Friday, May 7, 2021 from 7-8:30pm in the Gateway Center.
 A special thank you to Anne and Chuck Riggs, who provided the inspiration and funding for the first Gateway Scholarship recipient.